Classic Comfort Food

 Nutrient Booster: Mushrooms

-Mushrooms are high in dietary fiber yet low in calories, making them an ideal ingredient to incorporate into a variety of meals.
-Many types of mushrooms are also good sources of selenium, an antioxidant mineral, as well as copper, niacin, potassium and phosphorous.
-Plus, mushrooms provide vitamin C, and iron.
-But, in order to get the nutritional benefits from this vegetable, they must be cooked.
+Mushrooms are a powerhouse of nutrition and are high in dietary fiber and over a dozen minerals and vitamins, including copper, potassium, magnesium, zinc and a number of B vitamins.
+Many types of mushrooms are also good sources of selenium, an antioxidant that protects cells from damage and reduces chronic disease and inflammation.
+In addition, mushrooms provide vitamin C and iron.
+But, in order to reap the nutritional benefits from mushrooms, they must be cooked.
 That’s why our Turkey Meatball recipe is the perfect meal when you want to serve a healthy AND tasty dish.
-Looking for more mushroom facts and recipe inspiration?
-Be sure to check out The Mushroom Council website!
+For more mushroom facts and recipe inspiration, be sure to check out The Mushroom Council.

 - 1 tablespoon olive oil